Caso Avícola Villalobos

 /Aug 2 2018

-The Supreme Court of Justice denied the constitutional amparo filed by Industria Forrajera de Mazatenango, S.A. on August 2, 2018, confirming the dismissal of the damages claim against Lisa, S.A. on grounds of defective complaint and unfulfilled condition precedent.
+The Supreme Court of Justice, in <doc id="gua-01045-2012-00242-2018-08-02-a" /> of August 2, 2018, denied the constitutional action filed by Industria Forrajera de Mazatenango, S.A., confirming the dismissal of the damages claim against Lisa, S.A. on grounds of defective complaint and unfulfilled condition precedent.
 Costs were imposed on Forrajera and a fine was levied against the sponsoring attorney.

 Overview

 Industria Forrajera de Mazatenango, S.A., an entity within the Avícola Villalobos Group, filed an ordinary damages lawsuit against Lisa, S.A. before the First Civil Court of First Instance of Guatemala (Case No. 01045-2012-00242).
 Forrajera alleged that Lisa caused harm by filing lawsuits in multiple countries and conducting media discrediting campaigns.
 Lisa raised preliminary exceptions of defective complaint, unfulfilled condition, lack of standing, prescription, and expiration.
-After a partially favorable ruling at first instance, the First Chamber of the Court of Appeals sustained the exceptions of defective complaint and unfulfilled condition, dismissing the claim.
-The Supreme Court of Justice denied the constitutional amparo filed by Forrajera, definitively closing the proceeding in favor of Lisa, S.A.
+After a partially favorable ruling at first instance, the First Chamber of the Court of Appeals, in <doc id="gua-01045-2012-00242-2017-06-06-a" />, sustained the exceptions of defective complaint and unfulfilled condition, dismissing the claim.
+The Supreme Court of Justice denied the constitutional amparo filed by Forrajera in <doc id="gua-01045-2012-00242-2018-08-02-a" />, definitively closing the proceeding in favor of Lisa, S.A.

 I. Preliminary Exceptions and First Instance

-The First Civil Court of First Instance resolved all five preliminary exceptions filed by Lisa, S.A. against the damages lawsuit brought by Industria Forrajera de Mazatenango, S.A.
+The First Civil Court of First Instance resolved all five preliminary exceptions filed by Lisa, S.A. against the damages lawsuit brought by Industria Forrajera de Mazatenango, S.A. in <doc id="gua-01045-2012-00242-2016-09-27-a" /> of September 27, 2016.
 The case file had been returned by the First Chamber of the Court of Appeals, which on February 25, 2016 ordered the trial court to rule on the pending exceptions, after reversing the jurisdictional objection that had been granted on March 4, 2013.

 The damages claim is linked to the summary proceeding opposing Lisa's exclusion as a shareholder (Expediente 01045-2011-00112), in which Lisa challenged the exclusion resolution adopted by Forrajera through a notarial act dated April 25, 2011.
 Forrajera alleged that Lisa caused harm by fabricating evidence, conducting media discrediting campaigns, and filing lawsuits in multiple countries.